pepopowitz/building-your-first-react-app/src/slides/12_routing.md

 ...

-look - the router/route components are in the "render" method
+look - the router/route components are in the return statement

 It's a subtle difference